-7 months ago · Justin Becker · Comments Off on Botsford Place Terrace Apartments Donates To Farmington Schools
+2 years ago · Justin Becker · Comments Off on Botsford Place Apartments Donates to Farmington Public Schools

-Here, in Michigan, the pandemic has caused schools and offices to opt for remote learning/work, and people have been struggling to make ends meet.
-That being said, thanks to organizations like Brookfield Management Company, which owns Farmington Hills-based Botsford Place Terrace Apartments, many metro-Detroit families have received much-needed assistance.
+Here, in Michigan, the pandemic has caused schools, like the Farmington Hills schools and Farmington public schools, along with offices to opt for remote learning and working, causing people to struggle to make ends meet.
+That being said, thanks to organizations like Brookfield Management, which owns Farmington Hills-based Botsford Place Terrace Apartments, many metro-Detroit families have received much-needed assistance.

-Brookfield Management Company and Botsford Place Terrace Apartments recently donated $1,000 to Farmington Public Schools’ Diversity, Equity and Inclusion Department.
-Managing a multi-family housing community showed Justin Becker, owner of Brookfield Management, firsthand the hurdles that the pandemic, unstable economy and remote learning have caused many working and low-income families.
+Brookfield Management and Botsford Place Terrace Apartments recently donated $1,000 to the Farmington Public Schools’ Diversity, Equity and Inclusion Department.
+Managing a multi-family housing community showed Justin Becker, owner of Brookfield Management, firsthand the hurdles that the pandemic, an unstable economy, and remote learning have caused many working and low-income families.
 Thus, Becker decided that he was not going to sit back and watch his residents struggle.

-That said, the $1,000 donation was requested to be used to help low-income families fund opportunities like field trips, purchase athletic equipment and support in-school activities that parents otherwise may not be able to afford.
+That said, the $1,000 donation was requested to be used to help low-income families fund opportunities, like field trips, purchase athletic equipment, and support Farmington public school activities that parents otherwise may not be able to afford.

 Affordable Apartment Living

-Along with donating to Farmington Hills Public Schools and charitable organizations that are focused on helping families during the ongoing pandemic, Botsford Place Terrace Apartments is committed to making a difference within the community in general.
+Along with donating to the Farmington Public School District and charitable organizations that are focused on helping families during the ongoing pandemic, Botsford Place Terrace Apartments is committed to making a difference within the community in general.

-Botsford Place Terrace Apartment also offers one-, two-, and three-bedroom apartment homes.
-Some notable features include spacious floor plans, upgraded layouts, move-in ready units, virtual apartment tours, a fair pet policy, as well as a welcoming and diverse environment for growing families, retirees and young professionals.
+Botsford Place Terrace Apartment also offers 1-bedroom apartments in Farmington Hills, MI, 2-bedroom apartments in Farmington Hills, MI, and 3-bedroom apartments for rent in Farmington Hills, MI.
+Some notable features include spacious floor plans, upgraded layouts, move-in ready units, virtual apartment tours, a fair apartment pet policy, as well as a welcoming and diverse environment for growing families, retirees, and young professionals.

 An Apartment Complex that Cares

-“We have a lot of families with kids that attend the district, and with everything going on, we thought there had to be a need,” said Stephanie Trivax, a Brookfield Management Company representative.
+“We have a lot of families with kids that attend the district, and with everything going on, we thought there had to be a need,” said Stephanie Trivax, a Brookfield Management co-owner and Justin’s sister.

 Ultimately, donations such as these are crucial when it comes to assisting families that are struggling because of the pandemic.